visualive/va-excerpt-from-content/readme.md

 ## Installation

-To install VA Excerpt From Content:
+To install "VA Excerpt From Content":

 1. Upload the "va-excerpt-from-content" directory and all its contents to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.